 Lisbon is a vibrant city with an infectious charm and small town feel.
 With its cobblestone sidewalks, azulejo-tiled buildings, old-fashioned trolleys puttering down steep inclines, time becomes irrelevant.
 Lisbon abounds with quaint cafes run by grandmothers donned in lace aprons, chic lounges and charming traditional restaurants who have specialized in one individual dish for a century.
 Take a guided tour of the markets followed by a cooking class, or if you’re more of a restauranteer, choose a customized gastronomic tour where you can discover homemade cuisine such as bacalhau (salt cod); Carne de Porco Alentejana, pork cooked with clams that simmer in their juices and are served up with roasted potatoes; freshly grilled sardines or hundreds of different local cheeses.
 You could even join a private petiscos (tapas) class in a Chefs home where you learn how to prepare some of these dishes yourself.

-Below find our current list of recommended food and wine experiences to be enjoyed in and around Lisbon, or book a customized tour just for you!
+Below find our current list of recommended food and wine activities and excursions to be enjoyed in and around Lisbon, or book a customized tour just for you!